mostafa-cse/Training-Camp/Contest - 01/ReadMe.md

 ## Problem -F:

    This is a full mathematical Problem.
-This is a common combinatorics nCr Problem.
+This is a common combinatorics nCr and nPr implementation Problem.
 Just determine this equation.
-   Please search on chatgpt for learning nCr concepts.
+   Please search on chatgpt for learning nCr and nPr concepts.

 ## Problem - G :